openframeworks/ofBook/18_version_control_with_git/chapter.md

 #### Pull requests

 A central feature of the Gitub collaboration model are [**pull requests**](https://help.github.com/articles/using-pull-requests).
-Pull requests (or short "PRs") are ways to get your personal changes integrated into a repository you forked (it's important that you forked the repository into your own account instead of getting a copy by other means).
+Pull requests (or "PRs" for short) are ways to get your personal changes integrated into a repository you forked (it's important that you forked the repository into your own account instead of getting a copy by other means).

 Let's walk through this with an example: Say you found a bug in [openFrameworks](https://github.com/openframeworks/openFrameworks), and want to fix it.
 You have already forked openFrameworks to your account, created a local copy, and created a branch from `master`, called `fix-uglybug`, following our [contribution guidelines](https://github.com/openframeworks/openFrameworks/blob/master/CONTRIBUTING.md) (ideally there's a bug report first where we discuss the proper way to fix the bug, but let's leave that part aside for now).